Sertifier + Salesforce Integration

 - Run the Flow once using Debug to confirm the callout succeeds and a credential is created in your Sertifier dashboard.

-- When you're ready, click Activate to turn the Flow on.
+- When you are ready, click Activate to turn the Flow on.

-That's it — your Salesforce contacts will now automatically receive Sertifier credentials as soon as they meet the criteria you defined.
+That's it.
+Your Salesforce records will now automatically issue Sertifier credentials as soon as they meet the criteria you defined.

 Troubleshooting

-The `verificationLink` field is empty in the Update Records step.
-Confirm that the sample response you provided in Step 5 matches the exact structure of Sertifier's response.
-If the structure is different, Flow may not expose the verificationLink as a selectable resource.
+The verificationLink field is empty in the Update Records step.
+Confirm the sample response you provided in Step 5 uses your real Campaign ID as the key inside data, not the placeholder.
+If the structure does not match Sertifier's response, Flow may not expose verificationLink as a selectable resource.

 Need a hand?

-If anything isn't working as expected, reach out to us at support@sertifier.com and our team will be happy to help you get the integration running.
+If anything is not working as expected, reach out to us at support@sertifier.com and our team will be happy to help you get the integration running.